simplex-chat/simplex-chat/blog/20230422-simplex-chat-vision-funding-v5-videos-files-passcode.md

 ### What is next?

 Our goals for the next 1-2 years are to make the messaging network:
-- more reliable and resilient by adding redundancy into the message delivery and delivery receipts,
+- more reliable and resilient, by adding redundancy into the message delivery and delivery receipts,
-- more private by adding automating rotation of the servers used to deliver messages and by adding delivery relays to better protect IP addresses of the users,
+- more private, by automating rotation of the servers used to deliver messages and by adding delivery relays to better protect IP addresses of the users,
 - more usable by adding and improving the functions users are expecting in messengers, and also adding some unique functions, like we did with [incognito mode](./20220901-simplex-chat-v3.2-incognito-mode.md#incognito-mode), [live messages](./20230103-simplex-chat-v4.4-disappearing-messages.md#live-messages) and [hidden profiles](./20230328-simplex-chat-v4-6-hidden-profiles.md#hidden-chat-profiles).

 One major initiative we will kick-off this year is the support for large, fully decentralized and private communities and groups not hosted on any servers – something that no Internet platform achieved so far in as private and efficient way as we plan to build it.